-He reported that the federal task force charged with recommending the overall implementation of the order submitted its final report to the executive office.
+Owen reported that the federal task force charged with recommending the overall implementation of the order submitted its final report to the executive office.
 The report is included in the state committee's meeting material.
 In accordance with its bylaws, the task force will disband within 30 days.
-It is unknown when the President's office will review the recommendations and make its final decisions.
+It is unknown when the President's office will review the recommendations.